 Growers should know that this is a light cycle last resort for when plant appears to not be flowering or is very slow at flowering.
 It is never advised to lower the light cycle to any more than 12 hours of light per day.
 That amount will not provide the plant with everything it needs to grow and thrive and is more than likely going to hurt your plant and yield.

-An Autoflowering marijuana strain are one of the easiest types of marijuana plants that a person could grow.
+Autoflowering marijuana is one of the easiest types of marijuana plant that you can grow.
 They’re convenient, they run on their own schedule, and will 99% of the time, flower early with very little muss or fuss.
 But there are a few things to keep in mind when growing them and these optimum light cycles can help you get yield you hope for.